memcached/memcached.github.io/ProgrammingFAQ.md

 ### How do I authenticate?

 You don't!
-Well, you used to not be able to. [[Now you can|SASLHowto]].
+Well, you used to not be able to.
+[Now you can](/SASLHowto).
 If your client supports it, you may use SASL authentication to connect to memcached.

 Keep in mind that you should do this only if you really need to.
 On a closed internal network this ends up just being added latency for new connections (if minor).

 ### How do you handle failover?

 You don't.
 Some clients have a "failover" option that will try the next server in the case of a failure.
-As noted in [[Configuring Clients|NewConfiguringClient]] this isn't always the best idea.
+As noted in [Configuring Clients](/NewConfiguringClient) this isn't always the best idea.

 ### How do you handle replication?